Sunday, October 19, 2025

 Retrospective Race Report

 At Rough Creek, the weather was cool, which it would not be in subsequent years.
-I believe I had visited Hill Country State Natural Area by that point, but when I hit the Rusty Crown, a series of steep hills, it was my first time racing with real hills.
-My fitness was strong, so I did alright.
+When I hit the Rusty Crown, a series of steep hills, it was my first time racing with real hills.
+But the hill training paid off and my fitness was strong, so I did alright.
 I went up The Beast for the first time, a steep hill you have to finish by using your hands near the top.

 I chatted with a guy named Bill I would later see at subsequent races, like Rocky Raccoon 100 Mile in 2014.